Notes

 • Inbound enquiry volume: 150 per week

-• Human SDR time spent on: responding to initial enquiries, booking qualification calls, chasing no-shows, sending follow-up emails, data entry
+• Human SDR time spent on: responding to initial enquiries, booking qualification calls, chasing no-shows, sending follow-ups, data entry

 • Outcome: 40 qualified leads passed to sales team per week, significant SDR burnout